-Depending on the cell Topology being employed, an Unstructured Mesh can be classified as either a Single Cell Type Topology Unstructured Mesh or a Mixed Cell Type Topology Unstructured Mesh.
-To accomodate these two different representations, the mint::UnstructuredMesh class, is templated on CELL_TOPOLOGY.
+Depending on the cell Topology being employed, an Unstructured Mesh can be classified as either a Single Cell Type Topology Unstructured Mesh.
+To accommodate these two different representations, the mint::UnstructuredMesh class, is templated on CELL_TOPOLOGY.
 Internally, the template argument is used to indicate the type of mint::ConnectivityArray to use, i.e. whether, stride access addressing or indirect addressing is used, for Single Cell Type Topology and Mixed Cell Type Topology respectively.